TheThingsNetwork/lorawan-stack-migrate/README.md

 - The export process will halt if any error occurs.
 - Execute commands with the `--dry-run` flag to verify whether the outcome will be as expected.
 - Payload formatters are not exported.
 See [Payload Formatters](https://thethingsstack.io/integrations/payload-formatters/).
+- For ABP devices, use the `--ttnv2.resets-to-frequency-plan` flag to configure the factory preset frequencies of the device, so that it can keep working with The Things Stack.
+The list of uplink frequencies is inferred from the Frequency Plan.
 - Device sessions (**AppSKey**, **NwkSKey**, **DevAddr**, **FCntUp** and **FCntDown**) are exported by default.
 You can disable this by using the `--ttnv2.with-session=false` flag.
 It is recommended that you do not export session keys for devices that can instead re-join on The Things Stack.
 - **IMPORTANT**: The migration from The Things Network Stack V2 to The Things Stack is one-way.
 Note that it is crucial that devices are handled by one Network Server at a time.
 The commands below will clear both the root keys (**AppKey**, if any) and the session (**AppSKey**, **NwkSKey** and **DevAddr**) from The Things Network Stack V2 after exporting the devices.
 Make sure you understand the ramifications of this. **Note that having the session keys present on both Network Servers is not supported, and you will most likely encounter uplink/downlink traffic issues and/or a corrupted device MAC state**.